mvolkmann/blog/src/lua.md

 To create a table that is dictionary-like, provide keys and values inside curly braces.
+Each key is followed by `=` and its value.

+Keys can be any value except `nil`, including other tables.
 String keys only require quotes if they contain special characters such as spaces.
-String keys in quotes and non-string keys must be enclosed in square brackets.
+Non-string keys and string keys in quotes must be enclosed in square brackets.

+Values can be of any type, including other tables.
 String values must be enclosed in quotes.
-Each key is followed by `=` and its value.

 For example:

 ```lua